 - GatherContent – a content operations platform that provides branded templates to guide the structure of content created

-4. Avoid potential brand storytelling conflicts with redirection
+4. Use redirection to avoid potential brand storytelling conflicts

 (If they) want people to explore this feature, I might say, “That is such a great idea.
 What if we add CTAs to these already high performing blog posts to explore that feature or what if we work with the social team to get a tweet out?"

 We also love Mallory’s idea of directing people to post as part of their personal brand, such as on LinkedIn.